-Create an GLBT-Friendly Practice
+Create an LGBT-Friendly Practice

-The Healthcare Equality Index (created by the Human Rights Campaign) measures how equitably healthcare facilities in the United States treat their GLBT patients and employees.
+The Healthcare Equality Index (created by the Human Rights Campaign) measures how equitably healthcare facilities in the United States treat their LGBT patients and employees.
 See how your facility is rated, and sign up to participate if your facility is not already.

 Listen here.
 From the Journal of Medical Practice Management comes an informative, half-hour long discussion with Ellen Kahn, Director of the Human Rights Campaign Foundation's Family Project.
-The interview is lively and contains concrete examples of how to customize your practice to become more GLBT-friendly.
+The interview is lively and contains concrete examples of how to customize your practice to become more LGBT-friendly.